I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice-retrievedevicename.md

 The device name is not the physical device object (PDO) name.
 Instead, the device name is the name of the reflector.
 The driver must target all I/O to this device object.

-The following code example shows how to retrieve the name of an underlying kernel-mode device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |